Home » Recipes » Pasta » Best Spinach Pasta Dough (Using Twice-Milled Semolina Flour)

 Why We Love This Spinach Pasta Dough Recipe

-• It makes really pretty spring green-colored pasta that tastes as good as it looks
+- It makes pretty spring green-colored pasta that tastes as good as it looks

-• You can sub regular semolina, or 00 flour, for the twice-milled semolina used here
+- You can sub regular semolina for the twice-milled semolina

-• Use it to make any kind of spinach pasta (ravioli, tortellini, fettuccine, lasagna, etc.)
+- Use it to make any kind of spinach pasta but this is my favorite pasta for making green farfalle

 If you haven’t checked out my post for how to make homemade Italian 00 egg pasta, hop over there and check it out.
 I share all the pasta-making details and techniques that will hopefully all but guarantee a great bowl of chewy, delicious homemade pasta (even if this is your first time).
 For now, here’s the gist of that information: